 Obviously you could be quite some distance from the nearest marker, however if you call race organizers and can tell us how many kilometers into the run you are, we will have access to maps that help identify the number of the nearest ESTA marker.

-No we can't predict precisely when.
+No we can't predict precisely if or when.
 (Generally late Nov through to late Dec, depending on the year.)

 No we can't send you a personal email when its down to the last 50 entries available.

 Note: Sometimes we need to close off 28km entries ahead of the 56km entries as about one hundred 56km entrants will make late changes to become 28km entrants.

 First Aid Providers

 EMS First Aid service

 is being used.
 Major locations will be at Dromana and